 Auto fit y-zoom

-If you don’t like the auto scaled and adaptable limits altogether.
-You can toggle the auto scaled y-zoom function.
-This will set all the signals on one absolute y-axis.
-This will also automatically zoom the y-axis depending on the maximum and minimum absolute value of all the visualised signals within the currently visible timeframe.
+Toggling the auto fit y-zoom feature will set all the signals on one absolute y-axis.
+This will also automatically zoom the y-axis depending on the maximum and minimum absolute value of the signals in the current visible time frame.

 Resetting the zoom level: